J. Bruce Ismay: Later life and death

 Ismay's health declined in the 1930s, following a diagnosis of diabetes, which worsened in early 1936 when the illness resulted in the amputation of his right leg below the knee.
-He was subsequently largely confined to a wheelchair.
+He subsequently usually used a wheelchair.
 On the morning of 14 October 1937, he collapsed in his bedroom at his residence in Mayfair, London, after suffering a massive stroke, which left him unconscious, blind and mute.
-Three days later, on 17 October, J. Bruce Ismay died at the age of 74.
+Three days later, on 17 October, Ismay died at the age of 74.